 And, of course, less stress means better sleep, which also means better insulin sensitivity.

 When you’re looking into how to increase insulin sensitivity naturally, there isn’t some hidden solution.

 It mainly boils down to the three stalwarts of healthy living: exercise, diet, and sleep (plus some relaxing).
 Once you’ve started with one part of healthy living, the rest will follow naturally.

 Let’s say you decide to start losing excess fat.
-This will improve insulin sensitivity in itself.
-But the steps you take to get there will improve sensitivity too.
+This will improve your sensitivity in itself.
+But the steps you take to get there will improve it too.
 Exercise will improve it; sleep will improve it; diet will improve it.